 Extreme Weather Events and the Performance of Critical Utility Infrastructures: A Case Study of Hurricane Harvey

-Natural disasters have considerable economic and social ramifications by disrupting public utility services, such as power outages, disconnecting phone service, and transportation interruptions.
+Extreme weather events have significant economic and social impacts, disrupting essential public services like electricity, phone communication, and transportation.
 This study seeks to understand the performance and resilience of critical infrastructure systems in Houston, Texas, using Hurricane Harvey (2017) as a case study.
-We surveyed five hundred residents of the Houston Metropolitan Statistical Area after Hurricane Harvey's landfall.
-Our initial data analysis concentrated on the number of homes that reported interruptions in electricity, water, phone/cellphone, Internet, public transportation, places of employment, and grocery stores.
-We also estimate the duration of each type of disruption.
-Around 69% of the respondents reported electricity disruption, while half (49%) had no water supply for up to six days.
-Two-thirds of the surveyed households did not have internet access, and 47% had their phone services disconnected.
-Finally, around 70% of the respondents could not commute to their workplace, while 71% could not buy groceries for their families.
-We incorporated the household survey responses into the Dynamic Inoperability Input-Output Model (DIIM) to estimate inoperability and economic losses in multiple linked sectors.
-The total economic loss (GDP) was over $6 billion, and workforce disruption is the major challenge that policymakers must consider.
-Understanding the resilience of each sector and the inherent interdependencies across the sectors can provide helpful input to policymakers for disaster risk management, notably preparedness and recovery planning for future events.
+We surveyed 500 Houston Metropolitan Statistical Area residents after Hurricane Harvey's landfall about disruption experience in electricity, water, phone/cellphone, internet, public transportation, workplace, and grocery stores.
+Our household survey data revealed the proportion and duration of disruption in each system.
+Approximately 70% of respondents reported experiencing electricity outages, while half (51%) had no access to water for up to six days.
+Two-thirds of surveyed households lacked internet access, and 50% had their phone services disconnected.
+Additionally, around 71% of respondents were unable to commute to work, and 73% were unable to purchase groceries for their families during this period.
+We incorporated the household survey responses into the Dynamic Inoperability Input-Output Model (DIIM) to estimate inoperability and economic losses across interconnected sectors.
+The projected economic loss was estimated to be in the range of $6.7- $9.7 billion when sensitivity analysis is performed with respect to the number of working days.
+Understanding the resilience of each sector and the inherent interdependencies among them can provide beneficial insight to policymakers for disaster risk management, notably preparedness and recovery planning for future events.